-- How Much Equity Do You Need to Refinance a Conventional Loan?
+How Much Equity Do You Need to Refinance Your Mortgage?

 How much equity do you need to refinance, and does it matter what type of loan you have?

-- Minimum Equity Requirements: Conventional loans typically require 3% to 5% equity to refinance, while government-backed loans like FHA and VA may allow refinancing with zero or minimal equity.
+- Conventional loans typically require 3% to 5% equity to refinance, while government-backed loans like FHA and VA may allow refinancing with zero or minimal equity.

-- Cash-Out Refinance: To qualify for a cash-out refinance, most lenders require at least 20% equity in your home to remain after you withdraw cash.
+- To qualify for a cash-out refinance, most lenders require at least 20% equity in your home to remain after you withdraw cash.

 How Much Equity Do You Need to Refinance a Conventional Loan?